St Matthew's Church, Walsall

-The first Rector, Magister Serlo De Sunning, was appointed by King John in 1211.
+The first Rector, Serlo De Sunning, was appointed by King John in 1211.
 From 1248 until 1538 appointments of Rector were given to Halesowen Abbey.
 Since then, appointments were made by the Earl of Bradford and transferred to the Bishop of Lichfield in 1945.

 The east window commemorates Sister Dora and the stained glass is the work of Burlison and Grylls.